 Who

-The Accessibility Taskforce is open to all in the Parlour community with a commitment to addressing systemic barriers experienced by those with visible and invisible disabilities.
+The Accessibility Taskforce is open to all in the Parlour community who are passionate about addressing systemic barriers experienced by those with visible and invisible disabilities.
+It is a space for educators, practitioners, accessibility advocates, and anyone committed to fostering inclusivity in the architecture profession.

 The taskforce is led by founder Joshua Potter.
 He was motivated to establish the taskforce as a result of his own experiences navigating the architectural profession with hearing loss.